erpragatisingh-AndroidDeveloper/SurveySDK_android/README.md

-#Welcome to the Public Demo App for the Survey.com android SDK
+#Welcome to the Survey.com android SDK and demo application

 ####Clone this repo to get started working with the Survey.com SDK